20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 The textures are ready, we can start "programming" our materials adding nodes to the graphs.

 Let's start with the blades.
-The only two things to take into account is that the OcclusionRoughnessMetallic textures must have the sRGB flag turned off, and each of its channel will be mapped to a different channel:
+The only two things to take into account is that the OcclusionRoughnessMetallic textures must have the sRGB flag turned off, and each of its color channel will be mapped to a different material component:

 * Green -> Roughness
 * Blue -> Metallic